Grilled Hawaiian BBQ Chicken with Pineapple Honey Chipotle Grillin' Beans will be your new favorite Memorial Day, Labor Day and 4th of July meal!

 Instructions

-- For the chicken: Drain pineapple juice into a medium bowl, set aside sliced pineapple for later use.
-Add BBQ sauce, soy sauce, garlic and oil to pineapple juice and whisk together well.
+• For the chicken: Drain 15 ounce can pineapple slices in pineapple juice (not heavy syrup) into a medium bowl, set aside sliced pineapple for later use.

-- Place chicken breasts into zip-top resealable bag.
-Pour half the marinade into the bag.
+• Place 4 boneless, skinless chicken breasts into zip-top resealable bag.
+Pour HALF of the marinade into the bag.
 Seal up the bag and ensure the chicken is coated well with the marinade.
 Place into the refrigerator and marinate for at least an hour (overnight is best).

-- Cover the rest of the BBQ sauce with plastic wrap and place into the refrigerator for later.
+• Cover the rest of the marinade with plastic wrap and place into the refrigerator for later.

-- For the beans: Spray a grill-safe, 10-inch skillet with nonstick cooking spray.
-Pour both cans of BUSH’S® Honey Chipotle Grillin’ Beans® into skillet.
+• For the beans: Spray a grill-safe, 10-inch skillet with nonstick cooking spray.
+Pour 2 (21.5 ounce) cans BUSH’S® Honey Chipotle Grillin’ Beans® into skillet.

-- Preheat grill to low heat (350f degrees).
+• Preheat grill to 350F degrees.
 Place beans on the grill and cook uncovered for 20-25 minutes, stirring once during cooking, until thickened and bubbly.

-- Top with chopped cilantro and serve with grilled pineapple slices and beans.
+• Top with chopped cilantro or flat leaf parsley (optional) and serve with grilled pineapple slices and beans.

 Nutrition